NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Enter novel taxon name (name not existing in the app spine)
 ☐ Enter novel taxon name AND novel family name
 ☐ Update the latest record
-☐ set multi specimen checkbox
+☐ Set multi specimen checkbox
-☐ clear all - Update the latest record
+☐ Clear all - Update the latest record
-☐ clear all – Create new record
+☐ Clear all – Create new record
 ☐ Create new record without green-area input
 ☐ Create new record without Geo-region
 ☐ Create new record without Taxonomy (should pop-up with error)